Backup and RecoveryFeedback

 bucket bucket of Linode in the region

-Optionally, you can use MinIO Gateway as a common interface which relays backup objects to other cloud storage solutions, like S3, GCS or Azure.
+Optionally, you can use MinIO Gateway as a common interface which relays backup objects to other cloud storage solutions, like S3 or GCS.
 For more information, please refer to MinIO official documentation.

 Specifically, the Cloud Native PostgreSQL cluster can directly point to a local MinIO Gateway as an endpoint, using previously created credentials and service.